kevinbullock89/Crypto_Predictions_LSTM/README.md

 # Crypto Trading Data Pipeline and LSTM Prediction

-This project implements a data pipeline to fetch cryptocurrency historical data from Yahoo Finance, store it in a MySQL database, and train LSTM models to predict future prices.
+This project implements a data pipeline to fetch cryptocurrency historical data from Yahoo Finance, store it in a MariaDB database, and train LSTM models to predict future prices.
 It also includes functionality for incremental data updates and future price predictions.

 ## Features